Outcomes and National Recognition

 Scranton is devoted to providing its students with a transformational learning experience and a bright future.
 Year after year, the University and its students are recognized for everything from academic excellence to commitment to service.

-- Washington Monthly ranked Scranton No. 38 among master's universities in the nation for our graduates' contribution to “social mobility,
+- Washington Monthly ranked Scranton No. 69 among master's universities in the nation for our graduates' contribution to "social mobility, research

-- In the past three years, The Princeton Review has recognized the University among the top 10 colleges for "Best Science Labs" and among the top 20 for:
+- In the past four years, The Princeton Review has recognized the University as a "Top Green College" for its commitment to sustainability and among the top 20 colleges for:

 - The 2017 edition of Best Catholic Colleges ranked Scranton as the No. 27 Catholic college in the nation and No. 4 in Pennsylvania.

 - College Consensus ranked the University No. 7 in its 2018 ranking of Best Catholic Colleges and Universities.

 - The University ranked as one of the 26 Healthiest colleges in the United States, according to a September 2016 listing posted on Greatist.com, an online source for health and fitness information.